DSaha14/AI-Powered-Q-A-Application/README.md

 ## Setup Instructions
 1. Clone the repository.
-2. Install dependencies mentioned in the requirements.txt file.
+2. Install dependencies mentioned in the requirements.txt file for backend.
+3. Install dependencies like axios, web-vitals for frontend.
+4. Replace & Use your own cohere api key.
-3. Run the application.
+5. Run the application.

 ## Tech-Stack used
 - **Frontend**: React.js, Tailwind CSS